-The authors gratefully acknowledge the input and information provided by TAP System partner schools, including the willingness of administrators and teachers to respond to NIET's surveys and participate in focus group meetings.
-We are also indebted to the work of all of the NIET project directors and members who work with partnering schools each day.
+The authors gratefully acknowledge the input and information provided by TAP system partner schools, including the willingness of administrators and teachers to respond to NIET's surveys and participate in focus group meetings.
+We are also indebted to the work of all of the NIET members who work with partnering schools each day.